kumbulanit/t-sql/tech company/untitled/Module 1 - Introduction to Microsoft SQL Server 2016/Lesson3_Getting_Started_with_SSMS.md

 │  Database: [YourDB ▼] │ Available Databases           │
 ├─────────────────────────────────────────────────────────┤
 │                                                         │
-│  1  SELECT CustomerID, CompanyName                     │
+│  1  SELECT CustomerID, CustomerName                     │
 │  2  FROM Customers                                      │
-│  3  WHERE Country = 'USA'                              │
+│  3  WHERE CountryID = 'USA'                              │
-│  4  ORDER BY CompanyName;                             │
+│  4  ORDER BY CustomerName;                             │
 │  5                                                      │
 │                                                         │
 ├─────────────────────────────────────────────────────────┤